-The goal of the Enforcement Program of the Natural Resources Board (NRB) is to address Act 250 violations across Vermont under the Uniform Environmental Law Enforcement Act (10 V.S.A.
+The goal of the Enforcement Program of the NRB is to address Act 250 violations across Vermont under the Uniform Environmental Law Enforcement Act (10 V.S.A.
 Chapter 201) in a comprehensive, fair, and evenhanded manner in order to protect the environment, public health, and the integrity of the Act 250 program.
 Act 250 enforcement is also intended to prevent any unfair economic advantage gained through violations, and deter repeated violations of Act 250.
 In furtherance of these goals, the NRB promotes compliance with Act 250 both by enforcing the specific conditions in Land Use Permits issued by the District Commissions and by requiring that projects which are subject to the Act’s jurisdiction obtain Act 250 permits.

 Public Participation in Enforcement Proceedings

 Public Notice and Opportunity to Comment on Proposed Actions

 Pursuant to the public participation provisions of 10 V.S.A. § 8020, the NRB posts proposed administrative enforcement actions (Proposed Administrative Orders, Assurances of Discontinuance, and Citations) on this website for a 30-day public comment period.
 During that period, any person may submit written comments to the NRB concerning the proposed enforcement action.
 All written comments will be posted on the Enforcement Actions (Public Comments) page.
 The NRB reviews all comments which are timely submitted, and determines whether to withdraw the action, or file the action, including all written comments with the Superior Court, Environmental Division.